Authentic Italian Pesto Genovese (Basil pesto) is a gloriously simple, fresh sauce that makes a delicious pasta sauce, condiment, or dip.

 TOP TIP: Freeze the blade!
 A trick to avoid the risk of the heat produced by the food processor spoiling the pesto flavor is best to put the removable parts of the processor or the blender in the freezer for 20 minutes before using it.

-Place all ingredients at the same time (except pine nuts).
+Place all ingredients at the same time (except pine nuts and parmigiano).
 In order to reduce the amount of time, the leaves are in contact with the blades (causing browning and spoiling flavor).

 Pulse at the maximum speed; if you work fast, you'll get a great pesto.